borntofrappe/game-development/Games/Bouncing Android/README.md

 With this project I set out to take what I learned from _01 Pong_ and _02 Flappy Bird_ to replicate the flappy bird-like game provided on android devices running the lollipop version.

 Keep in mind that the scripts depend on the resources found in the _res_ folder.
+I tried using the object-oriented approach explained in _programming in lua_, but ultimately decided to rely on the utility library that is `class.lua`.
+It is more convenient, and it is used thoroughly in the course.

 ## Update 0

-### Goal

 Render the assets making up the background.

 ### Notes

-The buildings included above the dark, starry sky are included through three `.png` images, and not only one.
-This is to ultimately move the assets at different speed for a parallax scroll.
+The buildings included above the background are included through three `.png` images.
+This is to ultimately move the assets at different speed to give the illusion of depth.

 To add the static assets: